 Positions in this class typically require:

-- Primarily works in an office environment, and in the field.
+- Primarily works in an office environment, with routine field inspections/activities on construction sites.

 - Position may require: walking and balancing (short or long distances), bending, stooping, twisting, reaching above and/or below shoulder, handling/grasping documents, Sitting and/or standing for short or extended periods of time, clear speaking and adequate hearing sufficient to communicate effectively and respond appropriately in-person and/or on the telephone; sufficient hearing and vision, repetitive motions for computer use